10up/gutenberg-best-practices/training/Block-Based-Themes/index.md

 ## Getting started

-### 1. Create a Local site
+### 1. Create a LocalWP site

-You may certainly do this course using your development environment of choice, but we recommend [LocalWP](https://localwp.com/) and have outlined the steps necessary to get started with it below.
+You can certainly do this course using your development environment of choice, but we recommend [LocalWP](https://localwp.com/) and have outlined the steps necessary to get started with it below.

 <dl>
 <dt>Create a site</dt>